 Sattu Ka Parantha

-Sattu is a flour made using black chickpeas.
-This flour is used quite commonly in Bihari cuisine.
+Sattu is a flour made from roasted black chickpeas.
+It is used quite commonly in Bihari cuisine.
 Many foods, such as Sattu drinks, Sattu Laddoos, Sattu Bharta, etc, are made in Bihar using this flour.
 Sattu is rich in protein and a great source of nutrition; hence, it is a great addition to your everyday meals.

-While most of the ingredients needed for Satu Ka Parantha are commonly available in the kitchen and need not be discussed in detail, there are two ingredients about which I would like to talk.
+While most of the ingredients needed for Sattu Ka Parantha are commonly available in any Indian kitchen and need not be discussed in detail, there are two ingredients about which I would like to talk.
 Those are pickle and pickle oil.
 These two ingredients are used in the filling and contribute majorly to the taste of the parantha.
 They are a must for this recipe.

-The north Indian style Mango pickle or, even better, the north Indian style Green Chilli Pickle works best for this recipe.
-Add this pickle and also some oil from this pickle to use in this recipe.
+The North Indian style Mango pickle or, even better, the North Indian style Green Chilli Pickle works best for this recipe.
+Use this pickle along with its oil in this recipe.
 If you don’t have chilli pickle and, say, have mango pickle instead, separate the mango pieces and use the other pickle ingredients in the recipe.
 In that case, add 2-3 finely chopped fresh green chillies for the stuffing.

 Also, one more tip.
-If you don’t have access to Sattu Flour, you can make this with Besan (Chana Dal Flour) or even White Chickpea Flour.
-Dry roast the flour on low to medium heat till the flour changes colour slightly.
+If you can’t find Sattu Flour in nearby shops or supermarkets, you can use Besan (Chana Dal Flour-Quite commonly available in Indian shops) or White Chickpea Flour ( called Kichererbsenmehl in German-Available in stores like DM, Alnatura, etc) in this recipe.
+Dry roast the flour on low to medium heat until it changes colour slightly and releases a nice aroma.
 Then remove it from heat, let it cool, and mix it with other ingredients.

 Now, let’s start with the recipe: